larsacus/LARSMorse-Strobe/README.md

 #LARSMorse & LARSStrobe
+##Requirements
+ - iOS 4.0+
+ - iPhone 4+ (Device with LED flash)

 ##LARSMorse
-LARSMorse will enable the LED flash on the back of an iDevice with a flash to be used to encode strings into Morse transmissions.
+LARSMorse will enable the LED flash on the back of an iDevice with a flash to be used to encode strings into visual Morse transmissions.

 ###Delegate Callback Methods
     - (void)morseCode:(Morse *)morse willEncodeLetters:(NSString *)nextLetters inWord:(NSString *)currentWord withCode:(NSString *)code withSpeedInWPM:(NSInteger)wpm;